In this guide we are going to explain,

 on the "Save as type" droplist and select Ulead Video Server.

-If you are not sure you are using the correct settings for this guide,
+If you are not sure you are using the right settings you can

 Now, all the settings are correct and you need to fill in a name